python-elective-kea/fall2023/source/notebooks/programming_paradigms.md

 ### Object Oriented Programming

-OOP is based on the sending of [messages]{.dfn} to objects.
-Objects respond to messages by performing operations, generally called [methods]{.dfn}.
+OOP is based on the sending of [messages** to objects.
+Objects respond to messages by performing operations, generally called [methods**.
 Messages can have arguments.
 A society of objects, each with their own local memory and own set of operations has a different feel than the monolithic processor and single shared memory feel of non object oriented languages.